Ernesto-Alvarez/Kerman-Space-Systems/Launch Vehicles/r-2/readme.txt

 When returning to Kerbin, fuel should be stowed in the return tank (tank D) to ensure proper reentry attitude.
 Reentry is not guaranteed if remaning fuel exceeds the return tank capacity.
 Expected mode of failure for overweight reentry is failure to deploy the parachute in time due to excessive speed at the lower layers of the atmosphere.

+Launching
+To launch a tanker from Kerbin, fly vertically until speed is 50 m/s.
+Then execute gravity turn until velocity vector points to 20 degrees from vertical.
+Continue on prograde course until apoapsis reaches 100km (or intended altitude).
+Circularise with upper stage.